-Gold Coast PHN's PATCAT system captures de-identified patient data submitted by registered general practices throughout the GCPHN region.
-Analysis of this general practice data indicates that as of March 2021 of the 456,490 active patients (three visits in the past two years) aged 18 years and over, 14 per cent (n=63,679) of people had indicated that they were an alcohol drinker at high risk (two or more drinks on a regular occasion or more than four drinks on one occasion).
+Gold Coast PHN's PATCAT system captures de-identified patient data submitted by registered general practices throughout the GCPHN region3.
+Analysis of this general practice data indicates that as of March 2022 of the 486,761 active patients (three visits in the past two years) aged 18 years and over, 13% (n=65,646) of people had indicated that they were a high-risk alcohol drinker (two or more drinks on a regular occasion) or more than four drinks on one occasion).

 The impact of alcohol on broader health and wellbeing can be both short and long term.
-In 2011, 70 per cent of the disease burden associated with alcohol was attributed to alcohol dependence and harmful use: 38 per cent of hospitalisations due to alcohol, falls (12 per cent) and other unintentional injuries (14 per cent), coronary heart disease (4 per cent) and suicide and self-harm (4 per cent).
+In 2011, 70% of the disease burden associated with alcohol was attributed to alcohol dependence and harmful use: 38% of hospitalisations due to alcohol, falls (12%) and other unintentional injuries (14%), coronary heart disease (4%) and suicide and self-harm (4%)4.